 The tools of the relatively recent past were museum artifacts to many in the room.
 I couldn’t even begin to explain the intricacies of my struggle to thread a film reel leader through the projector necessary to show Donald in Math Magic Land to an impatient audience of children in 1978.

-My experience sharing old tech with novice teachers reminded me of a late night twitter exchange with an English teacher sharing his frustration in trying to describe a pocket watch to kids reading a classic set in the 1800s.
+My experience sharing old tech with novice teachers reminded me of a late night twitter exchange with an English teacher sharing his frustration in trying to describe a pocket watch to kids reading a classic novel set in the 1800s.

 It’s hard to make sense of tools that are no longer relevant to the world our young learners live in and increasingly a new generation of educators …

 Technology transitions have always seemed a bit magical as generations of new tools have made their way into schools.
 It seemed that one day the smell of mimeograph fluid permeated the air in the teachers’ work room where I once worked as a first year teacher and the next day I found myself watching paper copies shoot out of a photocopier; a transition from creating purple duplicator stencils to filling paper trays in the new “Xerox” machine.

 As young baby boomer educators, we marveled when first introduced to Tandy/Radio Shack TRS-80 computers that ran on cassette tape players.
 And when Jobs’ and Wozniak’s Apple II computers were introduced in schools, the potential in the beige cases wowed us just as the challenge of learning to use this new tool intimidated us.

 I didn’t know then that we couldn’t begin to envision the even more complex changes still to come:

 In Slow Motion: From Pencils to Word Processors ….